sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 # co-eQTL-meta-analysis

+Caution: Pipeline is not yet ready for public use

 Scripts usage in this pipeline:
 Step one is to generate files to allow snakemake to calculate all of the parallel jobs it will have to run.
 This step uses the script: donor_ids.R